NOVA-RICS-Open-Lab/Marbles-Kit/CONTRIBUTING.md

 ### 6. Community Guidelines
 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand how we expect all contributors to behave in the community.

-Thank you for helping us make **3D Linear Gripper** a great open-source project!
+Thank you for helping us make **Marbles Kit** a great open-source project!

 ## License
 By contributing, you agree that your contributions will be licensed under the [MIT license](LICENSE).